3320 Citizenship/Alien Status | SNAP

 Citizenship verification is not required in the first month of SNAP participation for applications subject to expedited application processing.

-Refusal to verify citizenship results in an automatic determination of not meeting the citizenship requirements.
+Refusal to verify citizenship results in an automatic determination that the individual does not meet the citizenship requirements.

 An individual who does not meet the citizenship requirement is ineligible and is not included in the AU.
 Refer to 3635 Budget for an AU with Ineligible Aliens or Ineligible ABAWDs.